 Horizontal DPCs are designed to be handled in the horizontal orientation.
 Transportation casks containing horizontal DPCs may go directly to the WHF or to the RF.
 In the RF, the transportation casks containing the horizontal DPCs are placed on a cask transfer trailer.
 The cask transfer trailer is towed to the Aging Facility by the cask tractor.
-The transportation casks containing the horizontal DPCs are unloaded at the aging pad and the DPCs are placed in horizontal aging modules.
+The transportation casks containing the horizontal DPCs are placed in horizontal aging modules.